damalialutfiani/Assignment1-Data-Analytics-revou/README.md

 > The **code_challenge_minicourse.py** is the *source code used to answer the python code challenge*.

-> Then the **dhea-lutfiani-certificate-completion-damc22.pdf** is a certificate that I got because I have completed and followed the course to the end and can work on a certification on Data Analytics.
+> Then **dhea-lutfiani-certificate-completion-damc22.pdf** is the certificate that I got because I have completed and followed the course to the end and can do the certification test on Data Analytics.

 -- In this project, we use Google BiqQuery and Google Data Studio for visualization. --